-Join our MATH1220 Slack group by following the invitation link I sent to your UNM email
+You can join our MATH1220 Slack group by following the link below to sign up using your UNM-Email: Join Slack

-To sign up only use your UNM-Email.

-As soon as you click on the link you will be directed to Slack website and you should enter your UNM-email.
+As soon as you click on the above link you will be directed to Slack website and you should enter your UNM-email.
 On Slack the display name must be your first name - Last name.
 Also, please write down and send me your UNM-ID Number in a private message (Click on my name and you can send me a private message).